Kepmon/devjobs/README.md

     - before, I used `Fuse.js`, that handled this task very well but the issue was I had to pass the data to be filtered - and since the data were actually my jobs, this means I had to fetch all of them first, in order to be able to do that
     - that's why, ultimately, I decided to use the [xata's filtering API](https://xata.io/docs/sdk/filtering) but this solution doesn't really allow me for applying any kind of fuzziness
     - now, as a user you could tr to filter the jobs using for example the "Frontend (developer)" query - and the thing is, some of the jobs' titles spell it as "Frontend" and others as "Front-end"; this is where the fuzziness is really needed but I don't think can use it with this filter API, which means that a user is not able to find results meeting both of those spelling patterns when searching for only one of them
+    - so, it seems to me like what I actually need is the [xata's search API](https://xata.io/docs/sdk/search) (in fact, you can actually combine both those APIs) but nowhere in their docs I found the information on how to pass more than one search query
+    - which I abviously need, considering the fact that my form consists of 3 inputs and a user may fill in 1/2/3 of them and depending on which one is actually filled, I need to search through different columns as well as in some cases I need the results that contain all of the searching criteria and in other ones I need to get back the results that contain one search query but in any of several (defined) colums
+    - and currently, it seems to me that this is impossible to do using any xata's API but it might be also that I just overlooked something, that's why, I'll probably reach out the xata's team on their discord community and ask whether is there a better way (than my current approach) of handling my case
+* I'm pretty sure, my current approach of rendering job cards, using the `JobCard` component on a server side **and** a separate template tag (containing the same markup, except for the job's data) on a client side is wrong - unfortunately, at the moment, I have no idea what approach would be better, since:
+    - I can't use the `JobCard` component on a client side and I can't pass the `jobs` props to the server side component as the action of fetching new set of jobs/filtered jobs is triggered on a client side
+    - as mentioned previously, I'm unconviced of rendering the whole page content on a client-side, which, by the way, doesn't seem to me like it would be an easy thing to do, in the first place, since I can't see a **good** way to pass the data from a server side JavaScript to the client's one
+    - so, I'm letting it be as is for now, sort of hoping that the right idea will just hit me eventually 🙈
+* finally, I also don't like the idea of passing the url query params to the json endpoint, using the POST request, only so I can use them inside the GET request:
+    - I feel like I should be able to read the query params from the link inside the GET request, without passing them first through the POST request at all
+    - in fact, I tried to do that already but I always get an empty `URLSearchParams` object
+    - I believe, the issue here is that the page I set the query params onto and the json endpoint are completely different endpoints/links
+    - nonetheless, if the above is true, that probably means my current approach is wrong, in the first place, and I have to get to know what am I doing wrong and fix it
+    - so, again, currently I'm not really sure how to approach this one, but I hope I'll be able to make it right in the future 🙈